openedx/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

 *************************

 When you create an edX account or enroll in an edX course, you automatically go to your dashboard.
-You can also access your dashboard at any time by selecting your username in the upper right corner of any edX page.
+You can also access your dashboard by selecting your username on any edX page.
 You can find information about your courses and change course settings on your dashboard.
 For more information, see :ref:`Find or Change Course Information`.

 .. only:: Partners